juangranados/powershell-scripts/Install Software Remotely/readme.md

 ​	*Default: None*

-**AppVersion:** App name as shown in registry to check if app is installed on remote computer and not reinstall it.
+**AppVersion:** App version as shown in registry.
 If not specified and AppName has a value, version will be ignored.
+If computer app version is lower than AppVersion variable, software will be installed and if it is equal or greater, software installation will be skipped.

 You can check app version on a computer with it installed looking at: